 Ease of Threading

-Just because serger machines are made for professionals doesn’t mean that they should be difficult to use.
+Just because sergers are made for professionals doesn’t mean that they should be difficult to use.
 If you can’t get the tread in the lower looper with ease, then the machine is going to cause you a lot of frustration when you’re working with it.
-Some sergers have color-coded thread paths to make this easier for you, look for them.
+Some sergers have color-coded threading paths to make this easier for you, look for them.

 Professional sewing machine accessories don’t come cheap when you buy them separately so make sure that you’re buying a machine that has as many accessories as you need, included with the machine.